Families across the country now have access to virtual behavioral health support with Brightline

 Ready to partner with Brightline?
 Get in touch with us to bring comprehensive behavioral health care to your employees or members.

-In addition to nationwide expansion on these offerings, we also expanded our clinical services — including behavioral therapy, evaluation and medication support, and speech therapy — to three additional states.
+In addition to nationwide expansion on these offerings, we also expanded our clinical services — including behavioral therapy, evaluation and medication support — to three additional states.
 These services are now available in California, Florida, Illinois, Washington, Texas, and Washington, and we aim to expand access to clinical services in all 50 states by the end of 2021.

 Read the full press release to learn more about the latest national expansion.